jina-ai/clip-as-service/README.md

 CLIP-as-service is a low-latency high-scalability service for embedding images and text.
 It can be easily integrated as a microservice into neural search solutions.

-⚡ **Fast**: Serve CLIP models with ONNX runtime and PyTorch JIT with 800QPS<sup>[*]</sup>.
+⚡ **Fast**: Serve CLIP models with TensorRT, ONNX runtime and PyTorch JIT with 800QPS<sup>[*]</sup>.
 Non-blocking duplex streaming on requests and responses, designed for large data and long-running tasks.

 🫐 **Elastic**: Horizontally scale up and down multiple CLIP models on single GPU, with automatic load balancing.